Contract received from Docklands Light Railway

 A significant development programme of the WSPER rig will be conducted, to provide additional modelling functionality for the DLRL trains.
 This includes articulated train modelling and electro-dynamic brake testing.
 ESG will be introducing new hardware and software as part of this contract.
 The development and testing programme is expected to take approximately one year to complete.

-Project Technical Lead and WSPER Manager at ESG Rail, Stuart Brown added: “This order follows one from London Underground announced last month, for optimisation tests on the sander systems of s-stock vehicles.
+Project Technical Lead and WSPER Manager at DB ESG, Stuart Brown added: “This order follows one from London Underground announced last month, for optimisation tests on the sander systems of s-stock vehicles.
 We are proud of the industry’s interest in our brake system technology and look forward to supporting DLRL, helping them to improve the operation of their trains.”